 Last year this recipe got me thinking…but finding yabbies in shops was almost impossible!
-There was no reliable supply in shops at the time so the first time I found them in the fish market, they were a whopping forty dollars a kilo!
+There was no reliable supply in shops.
+The first time I found them in the fish market they were a whopping forty dollars a kilo!
 Last summer I started heading to the river again in search of a decent catch of yabbies.

-Seasonal changes and conditions are also important to catching yabbies.
-Late summer is the best time.
-Things improved considerably this year as summer flood levels retreated by late January, creating perfect conditions as the flooded backwaters returned to their channels and concentrating the cantankerous crustaceans along with them.
+Seasonal changes and conditions are important things to consider when catching yabbies and late summer is the best time of year.
+Things improved considerably this year as summer flood levels retreated by late January, creating perfect conditions as the flooded backwaters returned to their channels concentrating the cantankerous crustaceans along with them.

 We went out just after sunrise to set the traps in a backwater channel of the Murray River near Swan Reach in South Australia.
 Yabbies are nocturnal though they can be caught all day long.
 We hedged our bets with a sunrise trip.

 Here’s where I found them